discourse/discourse-developer-docs/docs/05-themes-components/34-theme-screenshots.md

 ## FAQs

 **Q: Do I need both light and dark screenshots?**
 A: It is not required, but it's good practice to include both light and dark screenshots.
-If you only include one, the same ikage will be displayed for both light and dark schemes.
+If you only include one, the same image will be displayed for both light and dark schemes.
+If no image is provided at all, a fallback will be displayed.

 **Q: Can I use a different image format than PNG?**
 A: PNG is recommended for its balance of quality and size.
 While other formats might work, PNG is the standard for Discourse theme screenshots.